lineagentic/lineagentic-visualizer/README.md

 </div>

 ## About
-This project is a tool for visualizing data lineage in a structured, interactive graphs, making it easier to explore, format, and validate JSON.
+This project is a tool for visualizing data lineage in a structured, interactive graphs, making it easier to also query the data from the graph.

+## Architecture

 ![Architecture Diagram](public/assets/visualizer.jpg)